DeFiCh/handbook/src/drafts/loans.md

 * `createloanscheme`:

     Is used to create a loan scheme.
-The first loan scheme created will be set as the default loan scheme in the opspace.
-Can only be run by operator.
+The first loan scheme created will be set as the default loan scheme.

     Arguments: